-- Thirty Seconds To Mars has Mithra, a phoenix featured as one of the band's earliest logos and still used today.
+- 30 Seconds to Mars has Mithra, a phoenix featured as one of the band's earliest logos and still used today.

 - In Kanye West's Runaway, a lady phoenix with strategically placed feathers crashes on Earth, and Kanye keeps her as a pet, or girlfriend, or something.

-- "Феникс" ("Feniks") by Russian heavy-metal band Ariya tells the story of the bird in question.
+- "Феникс" ("Feniks") by Ariya tells the story of the bird in question.

 - Firebird by Dreamtale.

 - League of Legends has Anivia, the cryophoenix.
 When she's killed, she turns into a egg, which she will revive from if it isn't destroyed, although she can revive as such only once per few minutes.

 - Ho-Oh, which resurrected the legendary Pokémon Raikou, Entei, and Suicune after the Brass Tower they were in burned down, and which seems to be based on the Chinese fenghuang.

-- In Age Of Mythology, Egyptians can summon Phoenixes (scientific name Aquila inferna, literally "Eagle from hell") that are actually MADE of living flames, which they can throw from the air in a bombing-raid-style attack.
+- In Age of Mythology, Egyptians can summon Phoenixes (scientific name Aquila inferna, literally "Eagle from hell") that are actually MADE of living flames, which they can throw from the air in a bombing-raid-style attack.
 When they are killed over solid ground, an egg appears in the ashes of their body and a new Phoenix can be summoned from it.